SadiaAfrinPurba/Write-A-Data-Science-Blog-Post/README.md

 ## Installation <a name="installation"></a>

-After clone or download this repository run these following command
+After clone or download this repository run these following commands
 ```
 cd Write-A-Data-Science-Blog-Post
 pip install -r requirements.txt